hiesabx/reservoirflow/README.md

 - Physics-informed neural networks and deep learning models.
 - Advanced computing such as: GPU Computing, Quantum Computing, and Cluod Computing.

-The author aims first to create an open-source community for oil&gas industry and perhaps form a start-up that take this duty as business mention.
+The author aims first to create an open-source community for oil&gas industry and perhaps form a start-up that can take this duty as a business mention.

 ## Version